jhalbrecht/WindowsPhone8i-Racer/Readme.md

 This is a Microsoft Windows phone 8 application to control the Dagu i-Racer via Bluetooth.

-I-Racer controls you Dagu I-Racer remote control model car.
+I-Racer controls your Dagu I-Racer remote control model car.
 It uses the accelerometer to control speed and direction.

 Simply pair your Bluetooth equipped phone with the Dagu i-Racer, launch i-Racer app, select the i-Racer from the list of paired devices.
 After pressing connect you're good to go!